kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - This is the man the porn-gangs used to make me believe I was in love and that I was loved back; the instigator of the *main man* psychological meme, an essential part of the switcheroo scam.
 - Is this a sexual trick while sedated, making a vulnerable person feel loved through sex, the same thing they do to trick women into prostitution?
 - It's unclear to me except, I don't think I could be tricked like this, so intensely, for so long.
+- Certainly the gangs must have thought the trick had worked or they wouldn't have bothered putting so much effort into trying to [get me into bed with the mountain guide](../../timeline/2023/august.md#climbing-the-viscos); a failure which proves, in my mind, the scam hadn't really worked.
 - It's possible I'm wrong about this being a trick and instead we genuinely love each other, or perhaps what was supposed to be, and looked like *trick* became something real.
 - My body felt safe with this man and my body is rarely wrong about visceral safety.
-- The scam meant that visually I thought seven other men were this man, confusing form endlessly, but my body never felt safe with anyone else but this man so I was able to distinguish who was unsafe without objective consciousness and act accordingly.
+- The scam meant that visually I thought seven other men were this man, confusing form endlessly, but my body never felt safe with anyone else but this man so I was able to distinguish who was unsafe or irrelevant without objective consciousness, and act accordingly.
 - I only have four solid memories of this man during the switcheroo scam events:

     - The time we sat together in class and [I believed he was fundamentally on my side and conspiring with me against Domingo](../../timeline/2023/february.md#plot-awareness).
 My words on that evening upset him; he understood what I was doing and I could tell that the way I rewrote the nature of the conspiracy felt right to him (could he have already been conspiring with me without me being aware of it, did I pick up on his truth at that moment?).